sergeyklay/echolang/README.md

 It works for me, but it comes with **no warranties**.
 Always audit the code before using it for anything serious.

+During the development of this project, I kept records of all the prompts I used with the agents, along with tracked timings for each major task.
+You’ll find all of these details in [docs/HISTORY.md](docs/HISTORY.md).
+If you’re interested in repeating this experiment or trying something similar, feel free to use this file as a reference.

 ## Screenshots

 ![Screenshot 1](docs/screenshots/Screenshot1.png)